Find Trade Colleges

 Structural Iron or Steel Worker

-What Does it Take to Be a Structural Iron or Steel Worker?
+What is a Structural Iron or Steel Worker?

 • Insert sealing strips, wiring, insulating material, ladders, flanges, gauges, or valves, depending on types of structures being assembled.

-Structural Iron and Steel Workers state the following job skills are important in their day-to-day work.
+When polled, Structural Iron and Steel Workers say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.